enkidevs/curriculum/security/securing-unix-the-osi-model/introducing-the-osi-model.md

 ---
 ## Revision Question

-The OSI 7 Layer Model is ordered from top to bottom in the following:
+The OSI 7 Layer Model is ordered, from bottom to top, in the following order:

 1. ???
 2. ???